AptDevCode/crystal-rest-api-template/README.md

 This repo defines a standard of creating a REST API that interfaces with a relational database.

 - It's using the grip-framework to wire up the RESTful endpoints.
-- Granite is being used as the ORM.
+- Clear is being used as the ORM.
+This means PostgreSQL is the target database.
 - Micrate handles database migrations against a Postgres DB.
 - Your `.env` file will be loaded via dotenv.
 - Hardwire handles the dependency injection!